Infidelity is a traumatic event, but if you are searching for information on forgiving a cheater, you have already taken a few steps forwards.

 Rituals of Recommitment

-It can also be helpful to perform symbolic rituals to mark the end of the infidelity and recovery and to kick-start your new and improved relationship.
+It can also be helpful to perform symbolic rituals to mark the end of infidelity and recovery and to kick-start your new and improved relationship.

 Here are some ideas: